 Misplaced messages abound this week as Plottoists took on yet another plot from William Wallace Cook.
 With tales of cursed fortune cookies, international assassins, and cats falling from the sky, we were impressed with the various ways one could lose a note.
 Extra bonus respect for no one blaming a dog.

-Congratulations go out to Molly Anders, whose story about permanent ink reminded us of Justin Taylor’s The World Made Flesh, as well as an encounter we had with a Zak Smith fan at the LA Times Festival of Books this past weekend.
+Congratulations go out to Molly Anders, whose story about permanent ink reminded us of Justin Taylor’s The World Made Flesh.

 Last Week’s Prompt: A receives half of an important message, X, and is looking for a stranger who has the other half.